katyoleary/basic-html-map/README.md

 # basic-html-map

- This is a basic project made using ESRI's JavaScript API -Sceneview (global map) that can be toggled to streetview at the click of a button
+ This is a basic project made using ESRI's JavaScript API<br />
+ -Sceneview (global map) that can be toggled from topographical view to streetview at the click of a button

- Served using http-server
+To serve, install http-server